gurkanozil/blog/docs/posts/note-taking-system.md

 description: A system combining multiple methods to efficiently capture and organize random ideas and topics for future research.
 ---

-# Note-Taking System
+# Note-Taking System - Commonplace Notes

 This system combines methods to efficiently capture/organize research ideas.
 Primarily for personal use, I'll experiment with various note-taking methods, potentially incorporating systems listed at the end.
 Each notebook serves a specific purpose: capture ideas on the go, organize for research, visualize connections.
+This system can also be used in conjunction with other note-taking methodologies, such as the [VOMIT System](./VOMIT), to enhance overall effectiveness.

 ## 1. Pocket Notebook (Idea Capture)